-As a public relations professional, keeping up to date on the news is half the job.
+As a modern PR professional, keeping up to date on the news is half the job.
 It’s important for me to be aware of the current political landscape, breaking news (both locally and nationally), and even the “trending” news, “silly” hashtags and viral topics that blow up our newsfeeds.

 Each of these things could affect my clients and the news that I am putting out on their behalf.
 But with so many other things on my to-do list, I need my news to come to me, and fast.
 For this reason, I skip the newspaper and go digital.
 Online news has gotten a bad rap in the past for being inaccurate, but has drastically improved in recent years.
 This allows me the ease and convenience to get my news whenever I need it – for free.

 Here are four ways I choose to get the news, quickly, easily, and digitally:

 Email Newsletters/Daily Round-ups